FelysNeko/Felys-Project/README.md

 ## Compilation and Run

-To compile(using clang) the program and create a temperary folder for .o files
+To compile (using clang) the program and create a temperary folder for `.o` files.
+You can find this script in my other repo: [Script-Collection](https://github.com/Jhanny-Kin/Scripts-Collection/blob/main/makefile), modify the top three variables to customize the script.
 ```shell
 make
 ```

-To clean up all the temperary folder with .o file in it and felys the binary code
+To clean up all the temperary folder with `.o` file in it and `felys` the binary code
 ```shell
 make clean
 ```